 Finally, “botnets” are also an unethical way to use reverse engineering malware.
 A botnet is a collection of computers infected with malware that is controlled by a remote attacker.
 The attacker can use the botnet to launch distributed denial-of-service (DDoS) attacks, send spam e-mails, or even steal sensitive information.

 Malware reverse engineering jobs analyze and understand the behavior of malware.
 This understanding can be used to create defenses against the malware or to take down the threat actors behind it.
 Hackers also use reverse engineering as a way to learn about specific malware functions so they can exploit its vulnerabilities.
 While reverse engineering has many benefits, it also raises some ethical concerns.

 Looking for a Career in Ethical Hacking?

-EC-Council’s program is designed to provide in-depth knowledge of the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals.
-This course will also teach you how to hack an organization lawfully and how to reverse engineer malware as a beginner.
-This certification will help you advance your career in the information security field and is a valuable asset for any ethical hacker.
+EC-Council’s best ethical hacking courses are designed to provide in-depth knowledge of the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals.
+This ethical hacking course will also teach you how to hack an organization lawfully and how to reverse engineer malware as a beginner.
+This Certified Ethical Hacker course will help you advance your career in the information security field and is a valuable asset for any ethical hacker.

 Ortolani, S. (2018, March 1).
 Reverse engineering malware — a look at how the process has evolved. https://www.lastline.com/blog/reverse-engineering-malware/